Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/README.md

 # OWApp Benchmark Suite

 The Benchmarking Suite for Mobile Security Applications (OWApp) is a comprehensive framework designed to automate and enhance the benchmarking process for mobile applications, particularly within the context of security analysis.
 Figure 1 gives an overview of this framework, which is structured into three parts.
-This suite is built upon a structured workflow that includes three primary scripts, each serving a distinct role in the overall process: the **Download Script**, the **Tools Script**, and the **Running Script**.
+This suite is built upon a structured workflow that includes three primary scripts, each serving a distinct role in the overall process: the **Download Script**, the **Tools Script**, the **Compile Script** and the **Running Script**.
 All the tools are tested on an experimental setup of Ubuntu 24.04.1.

 ### Download Script